top of page

 The Vacation I Still Think About

 My first real rest and reset travel experience was to the Dominican Republic.
-I did not have an itinerary.
-I did not have a list of things to see.
+I didn't have an itinerary.
+I didn't have a list of things to see.
 I sat on a beach and did almost nothing, and it was exactly what I needed.
 I came home actually rested, which sounds obvious but is rarer than you might think.

 Most of my trips since then have been the other kind.
 The ones where I come home happy but tired.
 Trips where I need a few days to recover from the pace of it.
 I loved every one of them.
 But I have not always come home restored.